Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 Perovskite $3d$ oxides were studied very intensely by Solovyev and co-workers~\cite{PhysRevB.53.7158,solovyev1996crucial,PhysRevLett.82.2959,PhysRevLett.83.2825,PhysRevB.74.054412}.
 Despite a huge variety of magnetic phases which are found in these materials, the $J_{ij}$'s are usually consistent with experimental ground state magnetic orders.
 Clearly this is a very rewarding result.
 Treating the electron interactions beyond DFT usually results in better values of the interatomic exchange interactions of these materials.
-Notably, LaMnO$_3$ is an interesting exception to this rule.
-In Ref.~\onlinecite{PhysRevB.53.7158} it was suggested that the Hubbard $U$ acting on the $e_g$ and $t_{2g}$ orbitals is different, due to distinct screening effects.
-It was thus suggested that having no $U$ is a better choice for than adding the same $U$ on the entire set of Mn-$3d$ orbitals for LaMnO$_3$.
+Notably, LaMnO$_3$ may be an interesting exception to this rule.
+In Ref.~\onlinecite{PhysRevB.53.7158} it was suggested that the Hubbard $U$ acting on the $e_g$ and $t_{2g}$ orbitals of this compound are different, due to differences in the screening of the two sets of orbitals.
+It was thus suggested that having no $U$ is a better choice than adding the same $U$ on the entire set of Mn-$3d$ orbitals for LaMnO$_3$.
 However, this result depends on details of the implementation, as discussed in Ref.~\onlinecite{PhysRevB.98.125126}.

 Generally, TMO's are regarded as good Heisenberg magnets, in the sense that the spins are localized around $3d$ ions and the interactions are of bilinear kind without strong configuration dependence.
 However, the total energies of different magnetic orders are not always consistent with the Heisenberg model of Eq.~\eqref{neweqn1}, as was reported in several publications~\cite{doi:10.1143/JPSJ.78.054710, Logemann-2017}.
 Oxygen polarization is suggested to be responsible for this inconsistency~\cite{PhysRevB.97.184404}.
-Moreover, for certain oxides, like LiCu$_2$O$_2$, which have 90$^{\circ}$ superexchange, \textit{direct} exchange plays a crucial role~\cite{PhysRevB.75.224408}.
+Moreover, for certain oxides, like LiCu$_2$O$_2$, which have 90$^{\circ}$ superexchange, \textit{direct} exchange also plays a crucial role~\cite{PhysRevB.75.224408}.
 Direct exchange interaction was first introduced in the original Heitler-London scheme~\cite{heitler_wechselwirkung_1927}.
 Oxides with more complex crystal structures~\cite{PhysRevB.73.014418,PhysRevB.78.195110,Jodlauk_2007,Barker_2020,PhysRevB.104.174401}, including the ones with $4d$ and $5d$ elements~\cite{PhysRevB.65.144446,PhysRevB.86.064441,PhysRevB.94.064427} have also been successfully analysed with respect to the interatomic exchange, using the method reviewed here.
+We also note that multi-spin interactions have been found also to be important in magnetic oxides \cite{PhysRevB.91.165122}.